 Haepinest – A lovely space with a great selection of cakes.
 This was probably our favourite coffee in Innsbruck and the food is pretty good too.

 Manni Coffee – Excellent coffee in a fairly functional space.
-The Australian origins of the owners are evident in the high-quality pour.
+The owner’s Australian origins were evident in the high-quality pour.

 BARS